earthsteading/Commercial-Buildings/commissioning.md

 # Commissioning a commercial building

+## Priorities
+  - [ ] Exit door furniture – single lever action escape without the use of a key or other latching devices.
+Applies only to designated exit doors.
+  - [ ] Disabled access into and through the building – no door thresholds or lips to prevent wheelchair access or if so, they have the small angles threshold wedges installed to get up and over any lips.
+External surfaces graded to the front entry to allow wheelchair access.
+Main front entry should have accessible signage installed that identifies it as the accessible entrance.
+  - [ ] All wet areas sealed.
+  - [ ] Accessible toilet compliant – grab railing installed, accessible signage on the door, privacy latch fitted, etc.
+  - [ ] Illuminated exit signage installed.
+  - [ ] Portable fire extinguishers installed.
+  - [ ] The building internally and externally just generally finished and sealed.

 ## Standards:
  - [ ]  ISO/IEC 17065:2013 conformity assessment requirements for bodies certifying products, processes and services.
  - [ ]  AS 1851 inspection, testing and maitenance requiremenbts for commercial buildings.